-Before I continue, just note that peanut butter is not BAD for you (as long as it’s just peanuts and maybe a little salt), but heres why nut butters are the go-to instead.
+Before I continue, just note that peanut butter is not BAD for you, but heres why nut butters are the go-to of the wellness industry instead.
 By the way, peanuts are legumes, not nuts.
-Confusing, I know
+Confusing, I know!

 Aside from being a heavily pesticide-sprayed crop (a big aside, as the pesticides used on peanuts contain possible carcinogens and hormone disruptors) peanuts are susceptible to mold as they are grown underground.
 That mold can produce aflatoxins, which are carcinogenic compounds.

-The amount we’re exposed to in peanut butter is low level, but if you’re using it a lot of the time, switching to a nut-based butter may be a better option to avoid chronic exposure.
+The amount we’re exposed to in peanut butter is low level, but if you’re using it a lot of the time, switching to a nut-based butter may be a better option to avoid chronic exposure (important for the immunocompromised).
 You can search for brands whose peanuts are manufactured in drier environments (thus less likely to grow mold), but that’s not exactly realistic when you’re trying to get in and out of the grocery store.

 So there you have it – a brief explainer.
 Next time you fork over $8 for some alternative butter, you know why!